 The worst thing about living in the more northerly part of Europe is the cold.
 I really enjoy visiting the beach and I’m very lucky to live next to lots of beautiful and sparsely populated ones.
-But, the water is so cold, even in summer, don’t get me started on the water temperature!
+But, the weather is so cold, even in summer, don’t get me started on the water temperature!
 Whilst I defrost my blue toes, I decided to put together a list of my favourite beaches, five of them to be exact.

 Jumeirah Public Beach – Dubai, UAE